sourcegraph/deploy-sourcegraph-k8s/README.md

 - [Enterprise Getting Started Guide](https://docs.sourcegraph.com/adopt/enterprise_getting_started_guide#kubernetes-admin) and [Admin guide](https://docs.sourcegraph.com/admin) - useful guides for Sourcegraph admins
   - [Metrics](https://docs.sourcegraph.com/admin/observability/metrics) - guidance of metrics that can be used for monitoring Sourcegraph

-## Is Kubernetes the right deployment type for me?

-Please see [our docs](https://docs.sourcegraph.com/admin/deploy) for comparisons of deployment types and our resource estimator.

-## How to deploy
+## Deploying

+🚨 **The `master` branch tracks development.
+Use the branch of this repository corresponding to the version of Sourcegraph you wish to deploy, e.g. `git checkout v4.5.0`.**

-See the [Sourcegraph Kustomize docs](https://docs.sourcegraph.com/admin/deploy/kubernetes/kustomize) for the latested instructions.
+Always refer to the [Sourcegraph Kustomize docs](https://docs.sourcegraph.com/admin/deploy/kubernetes/kustomize) for the latest instructions.

+## Upgrading

+When upgrading Sourcegraph, please check [upgrading docs](https://docs.sourcegraph.com/admin/updates/kubernetes) to confirm if manual migrations is necessary.

 ## Contributing